Magento 2: Import products directly into the database

 After adding the above attributes to the product, we get the following picture in the admin panel:

-Magento 2: importing products directly into the database
+Magento 2: Import products directly into the database

 inventory data

-Starting from version 2.3 in Magento, there are two sets of tables in parallel that store inventory information (product quantity):
+Since version 2.3 Magento There are two sets of tables in parallel that provide storage of inventory information (product quantity):

 • cataloginventory_*: old structure;